nameIess/Image-Tool/README.md

 - **Ghostscript**: Latest version recommended
 - **Disk Space**: Varies based on PDF size and output settings

-## License

-This project is open source and available under the [MIT License](LICENSE).

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Support

 If you encounter any issues:

-1. Check the troubleshooting section above
-2. Verify ImageMagick installation
+1. Verify ImageMagick installation
-3. Ensure PDF file is not corrupted or password-protected
+2. Ensure PDF file is not corrupted or password-protected

 ## Version History

+- **v1.2** - Per‑PDF output folders (`<name>_image`), automatic opening of the output folder after success, improved robust handling of quoted/absolute input paths, and a single final exit instead of multiple pauses
 - **v1.1** - Added local PDF detection and selection at startup; selected file is used automatically for conversion (no auto-open)
 - **v1.0** - Initial release with basic PDF to image conversion functionality